funkhaus/fuxt/README.md

 TODO Boilerplate improvements:

+-   Install eslint and es-lint vue plugin, config like MPC
 -   For GA tracking, query WP-GQL for token and set it on client before mounted.
 See: https://stackoverflow.com/questions/54013335/nuxt-js-how-to-include-an-asynchronous-script-in-the-nuxt-config-js-file
 -   Src-set on attachments
 -   Meta on posts/pages/attachments/menu items